2shrestha22/libsu_flutter/README.md

 # libsu_flutter

-A new Flutter plugin project.
+A Flutter plugin to use libsu (https://github.com/topjohnwu/libsu) core module for apps using root permissions.

 ## Getting Started